 The Board was expanded from 3 members to 5 members on August 6, 1984 with the addition of Edward Thompson and Martha Mclaughlin.
 Mr. John Alexander was the chairman.

-The Board currently operates 25 retail stores and 13 wholesale outlets.
+The Board currently operates 25 retail stores (13 of which operate as wholesale outlets as well).
 The office and warehouse are located at 1212 Wicker Drive, Raleigh.

 The Wake County Board of Alcoholic Control held their first meeting on July 6, 1937.
 The meeting was chaired by Henry E. Litchford with members Chauncey Jones and Jesse Henderson in attendance.